koenraadvanmeerbeek/sGlobe-website/content/project/amazondrought/index.md

 date = 2020-10-21T00:00:00

 # Project summary to display on homepage.
-summary = "Stability of the Amazonian rainforest to extreme droughts"
+summary = "Stability of the Amazonian rainforest in the face of extreme droughts"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`